Depending on your business type, there are different ways to prepare and file your taxes.

 When it’s time to file a federal income tax return for your small business, there are various ways you can do it, depending on whether you run the business as a sole proprietorship or use a legal entity such as an LLC or corporation.

-Each type of entity requires a different tax form on which you report your business income and expenses.
+Different types of business entities can require a different set of tax forms for reporting your business income and expenses.
 Regardless of the form you use, you generally calculate your taxable business income in similar ways.

 TurboTax has two products to serve business owners—TurboTax Home & Business is designed for sole proprietors and 1099 contractors, while TurboTax Business helps you prepare taxes for corporations, partnerships and LLCs.